 The reverse is not true.
-It is, and always will be, safe to shoot .223 Rem. ammunition in a chamber marked for 5.56 NATO.
+It is, and always will be, safe to shoot .223 Remington ammunition in a chamber marked for 5.56 NATO.
 Commit that idea to memory, and you’ll never get in trouble.
-The pressures that a 5.56 NATO cartridge can generate are too high for the .223 Rem. chamber, and that is based primarily on the leade dimensions.
-If you feel that the ability to shoot 5.56 NATO ammunition out of your .223 Rem.-chambered rifle is paramount, take that rifle to a competent gunsmith to have the chamber reamed out to handle 5.56 NATO ammunition.
+The pressures that a 5.56 NATO cartridge can generate are too high for the .223 Remington chamber, and that is based primarily on the leade dimensions.
+If you feel that the ability to shoot 5.56 NATO ammunition out of your .223 Reminton chambered rifle is paramount, take that rifle to a competent gunsmith to have the chamber reamed out to handle 5.56 NATO ammunition.

-In a nutshell, the 5.56 NATO has—by design—almost twice the leade that the .223 Rem. does.
-So, a cartridge designed for a long bullet jump, or leade, which is fired out of a chamber with a shorter leade—as is the case when firing 5.56 NATO ammunition out of a .223 Rem. chamber—can result in a fast and dangerous pressure spike.
-Again, firing lower pressure .223 Rem. ammo from a 5.56 NATO chamber is no issue, but firing higher pressure 5.56 NATO ammo from a .223 Rem. chamber es no bueno.
+By design, a 5.56 NATO chamber has almost twice the leade that a .223 Remington chamber does.
+This is why a long leade cartridge fired in a shorter leade chamber result in a fast and dangerous pressure spike.
+Again, firing lower pressure .223 ammo in a 5.56 specific rifle is no issue, but firing higher pressure 5.56 NATO ammo from a .223 Remington chamber is extremely dangerous.

-Secondly, the 5.56 NATO was bred for war, while the .223 Rem. was released to the civilian population.
-The two must be looked at in the same manner as the 7x57 Mauser or .257 Roberts; the ammunition designed for the older rifles is of lower pressure limits, yet there is a +P, or higher pressure limit, series of ammunition.
-The .223 Rem. ammunition is the lower pressure limit, and the 5.56 NATO is the +P version.
+Secondly, the 5.56 NATO was bred for war, while the .223 Remington was released to the civilian population.
+The two must be looked at in the same manner as the 7x57 Mauser or .257 Roberts; the ammunition designed for the older rifles is of lower pressure limits, yet there is a +P, or higher pressure limit too.
+It is easy to think of .223 ammunition as the lower pressure version, and the 5.56 NATO as the +P version.
 Though the pressure is higher for the 5.56 NATO, the U.S. military gave it a chamber that would allow for a bit of slop, if you will, to ensure that it would operate in the worst conditions.
-Put that ammo in a tight chamber, and you have the potential for disaster.
+Therefore loading this ammunition in tighter chambers can prove disastrous.

-I’ve found that firing .223 Rem. ammunition from a 5.56 NATO chamber will—generally speaking—result in a slight accuracy degradation, though I’ve met a couple of rifles that weren’t told this should be the case.
-I personally attribute the larger group sizes to the larger leade and correlative bullet jump.
+I’ve found that firing .223 ammunition from a 5.56 NATO chamber will can generally result in a slight accuracy degradation.
+But certain rifles have proven to be exceptions to this rule.
+I personally attribute the larger group sizes to the larger leade and corresponding bullet jump.
 Barrels and chambers are funny like that; some are drastically affected and others are not.
-The difference in freebore length—usually 0.0566 inch for the 5.56 NATO and 0.025 inch for the .223 Rem.—has much the same effect as radically changing the bullet seating depth in handloaded ammunition: pressures change.
-Some barrels can deal with the change, other cannot.
+The difference in freebore length which usually 0.0566 inch for the NATO and 0.025 inch for the Remington has much the same effect as radically changing the bullet seating depth in handloaded ammunition: pressures change.

-I wish the powers that were had decided on one universal design, so as to avoid the confusion that has developed from having two names—and power levels—for the same cartridge, but alas, we are left to deal with the mess.
+I wish the powers that were had decided on one universal design, so as to avoid the confusion that has developed from having two names and power levels for the same cartridge.
 If you already own one or the other, please take note of this information.
 If you’re shopping for a rifle chambered for one of these cartridges, may this enlighten you before you make your purchase.
-Both the 5.56 NATO and .223 Rem. are sound designs, yet they are not one and the same.
+In conclusion, comparing the 5.56 NATO vs .223 Remington, it is safe to say that both are sound designs.
+However, they are just not directly interchangeable.
 Forewarned is forearmed, so make your decision accordingly.